utkuturk/kind/text/experiment_details.md

 #### Completion Task

 The experiment was run online in PCIbex platform [@Drummond2013;@ZehrSchwarz2018].
-Each participant session took approximately `r t_exp`.
+Each participant session took approximately 25 minutes.
 Participants provided demographic information and gave informed consent to participate in the experiment.
 A practice and instrucstions sessions preceded the experiment,